-To give further effect to the Company's zero-tolerance approach to bribery and corruption and its commitment to acting professionally, fairly, and with integrity in all business dealings, on December 19, 2023, the Board adopted the Company's Anti-Bribery and Anti-Corruption Policy.
+To give further effect to the Company's zerotolerance approach to bribery and corruption and its commitment to acting professionally, fairly, and with integrity in all business dealings, on December 19, 2023, the Board adopted the Company's Anti-Bribery and Anti-Corruption Policy.
 This policy was developed based on the UK Bribery Act 2010 and the U.S. Foreign Corrupt Practices Act and contains guidance intended to reduce the risk of bribery and corruption for all Company personnel in each jurisdiction in which the Company operates or to which it is subject, regardless of the location of the Company personnel's office or residence.
-During 2023, the Company did not incur any monetary losses as a result of legal proceedings associated with bribery or corruption.
+Since its adoption, the Company has not incurred any monetary losses as a result of legal proceedings associated with bribery or corruption.